greenrazer/flashingLights.js/README.md

   // returns an object with methods to change slots var slot = $("#slot1").lightUp({align:'top'});

-  //Default values for light it up
+  // Default values for lightUp
   {
     // currently only one type, slot
     type: 'slot',